Why Hydration Matters in the Winter Too

 Why Winter Hydration Matters

 This one seems obvious but in the winter signs of dehydration are less noticeable.
 It is easy to tell when you haven’t had enough water on hotter days because thirst is a main symptoms.
 The causes of winter dehydration are also less noticeable.
-Extra layers and drier air cause our perspiration to turn to vapor more quickly and we can become dehydrated without noticing.
+Extra layers and drier air may cause our perspiration to turn to vapor more quickly and we may become dehydrated without noticing.

 Add some lemon or fruits to your water to add some delicious flavors and vitamins.